gabwowce/portfolio/README.md

 # Portfolio Website

 This is my personal portfolio website showcasing my programming skills and projects.
-The site is built with modern web technologies to provide a smooth, responsive experience across various devices.
+The site is responsive across various devices.

 ## Tech Stack
 - **React**